 Published

-Food Standards Australia New Zealand (FSANZ) has accepted an application from Norfolk Healthy Produce Inc. to permit food derived from a genetically modified (GM) Purple Tomato.
+This application seeks to amend the Australia New Zealand Food Standards Code to permit food derived from a genetically modified (GM) Purple Tomato.

-The application will be assessed under the Health Canada-FSANZ Shared Assessment Process (SAP).
-It is the sixth GM food to be considered through this process.
+The pre-market food safety assessment for this application was completed under the Health Canada-FSANZ Shared Assessment Process (SAP).
+It is the sixth GM food considered through this process.

 Administrative Assessment